donzgold/JustMC_compilator/documentation/en_US/actions/entity.md

 **Name:** Collides Using Custom Hitbox\
 **Type:** Action that checks the conditions\
-**Description:** Checks whether the entity is faced with blocks, shalkers, boats and the border of the world using a custom hitx.
+**Description:** Checks if an entity collides with blocks, shulkers, boats and worldborder using a custom hitbox.

 **Usage example:**
 ```ts